noahehall/theBookOfNoah/0current/blockchain/blockchain.md

 #### proof of stake algorithm (PoS)

 - summary: there are no miners, instead validators (stakeholders) determine which block makes it onto the chain
+  - bad delegates: users may not know which other nodes are good, and be unable to cast meaningful votes
-  - in order to validate transactions and create blocks, they must put up their own coins as stake, like placing a bet
+    - solution: some platforms release data about the honesty and functiir own coins as stake, like placing a bet
   - if they validate a fraudulent transaction, they lose their stake as well as their rights to participate as a validator in the future
 - who uses it
   - ethereum uses PoS (but use to be on PoW)